Skip to main content

 The reference conforms to the Blob interface, so the contents can be read in various formats.

-File references can also be created using numerical file descriptors or file:// URLs.
+You can also create file references from numerical file descriptors or file:// URLs.

 A BunFile can point to a location on disk where a file does not exist.

-The default MIME type is text/plain;charset=utf-8, but it can be overridden by passing a second argument to Bun.file.
+The default MIME type is text/plain;charset=utf-8.
+Override it by passing a second argument to Bun.file.

 For convenience, Bun exposes stdin, stdout and stderr as instances of BunFile.